Philadelphia: Climate

 Precipitation is generally spread throughout the year, with eight to eleven wet days per month, at an average annual rate of 44.1 in, but historically ranging from 29.31 in in 1922 to 64.33 in in 2011.
 The most rain recorded in one day occurred on July 28, 2013, when 8.02 in fell at Philadelphia International Airport.
-Philadelphia has a moderately sunny climate with an average of 2,498 hours of sunshine annually, and a percentage of sunshine ranging from 47% in December to 61% in June, July, and August.
+Philadelphia has a moderately sunny climate with an average of 2,498 hours of sunshine annually.
+The percentage of sunshine ranges from 47% in December to 61% in June, July, and August.